sc-ventures/cloudbreak-documentation/docs/security-cb.md

 ### Configure Access from Custom Domains

-Cloudbreak Deployer, which uses UAA as an identity provider, supports multitenancy.
+Cloudbreak deployer, which uses UAA as an identity provider, supports multitenancy.
 In UAA, multitenancy is managed through identity zones.
 An identity zone is accessed through a unique subdomain.
 For example, if the standard UAA responds to `https://uaa.10.244.0.34.xip.io`, a zone on this UAA can be accessed through a unique subdomain `https://testzone1.uaa.10.244.0.34.xip.io`.

 If you want to use a custom domain for your identity or deployment, add the `UAA_ZONE_DOMAIN` line to your `Profile`: